sirtris/HowToDockern/README.md

 ```

 Use on cluster
-> **__NOTE__** Make sure that your startscript.sh lies in the directory ´/code/´ and you submit from this directory.
-Also, your code should be developed, to be started from this directory.

 Your startscript.sh should look like this:
 ```bash
 python classifier.py
 ```

 Then you can submit it as follows: